calimangto119/Simple-Excel-Report-Generator/README.md

 python main.py
 ```

+The application can be run as a script or compiled into a standalone executable using **PyInstaller** or similar tools.

 ## Usage
 1. Open the application and load a dataset (Excel or CSV).
 2. Apply filters dynamically to refine the data.